 For some interactive processes, the use of single-loop PID controllers may give poor performance, and multivariable control (e.g., MPC) or the use of decoupling should be considered.
-The Relative Gain Array (RGA) (Bristol, 1966) may be a useful tool for analyzing interactive systems.
-In particular, pairing on negative steady-state RGA-elements should be avoided, as it may result in instability if an input (MV) saturates (Grosdidier et al., 1985; Skogestad & Postlethwaite, 2005).

 In addition to decentralized PID controllers, further horizontal decomposition (operating at the same time scale) may involve selectors, split range elements, valve position control, ratio and feedforward elements, decouplers, nonlinear elements and estimators (soft sensors).